Ask Experts Questions for FREE Help!

 Something is wrong with this picture.
 Those coil pan assemblies should not leak especially since they replaced the coil and then it still leaked water.

-I do not believe any real damage has been done to the furnace since this all happened over a short period of time so if they put in a brand new coil and pan assembly vacuum it down properly and recharge it should be OK.
+I do not believe any real damage has been done to the furnace since this all happened over a short period so if they put in a brand new coil and pan assembly vacuum it down properly and recharge it should be OK.

 I really hate it when new equiptment goes bad in a short time.
 It makes you think about weather you got a lemon or not.